AIpaca-Inc/slate/source/includes/_job.md

 The directory used to save tensorboard log.
 If `None`, the log file won't be saved in your local machine.

 **wait_request_s**: _int = 10000_<br/>
 The time in seconds used to wait instance request to be fulfilled.
-You probably want to set a long enough time when requesting a spot instance with low availability.
+A long enough `wait_request_s` is helpful when requesting a spot instance with low availability.

 ## Job & Instance Status

-Once a job starts, it and its instance will experience a series of statuses and substatuses.
-You can monitor their changes on the [Jobs page of AIbro Console](https://aipaca.ai/jobs).
+Once a job starts, its states and substates are updated on the [Jobs page of AIbro Console](https://aipaca.ai/jobs).

 | Job Status | Description                                           |
 | ---------- | ----------------------------------------------------- |